Summer & Fall 2018

 Herbalism Series 1: CLASS IS FULL

-In this 7 part series, learn how to use herbs for a variety of conditions including stress, chronic pain, insomnia, mood imbalances, deep immune issues, thyroid problems, heart health, lymph flow, urinary infections, and women’s health.
+In this 6 part series, learn how to use herbs for a variety of conditions including stress, chronic pain, insomnia, mood imbalances, deep immune issues, thyroid problems, heart health, lymph flow, urinary infections, and women’s health.
 We will also discuss the herbal actions of plants and how to apply them.
 Get hands-on instruction on how to prepare and use herbal remedies including making medicated soaps, liniments, syrups, and herbal honey.
-The series includes 2 complementary field classes in the local wilds focusing on plant identification, land stewardship, and wildcrafting ethics.
+The series includes a complementary field class in the local wilds focusing on plant identification, land stewardship, and wildcrafting ethics.
 Take home samples of the herbal preparations made in class and build a booklet of reference handouts to keep.
 This series is designed to supplement the Herbalism Series 1, but may also be taken on its own.
-The cost is $185 (plus tax) for the series, which includes a supplies fee to cover the cost of all herbal preparations.
+The cost is $165 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
 Enrollment is limited.
 This class is offered through The Source and takes place at 1111 Carlisle SE.
 To register for this class:

 Advanced Herbalists Group: